Mississippi Freedom Democratic Party: Building the party

-By the end of August 1964 the Mississippi Freedom Democratic Party had gained so much attention nationally that its delegates had 80,000 members belonging to their racially integrated party.
+By the end of August 1964, the Mississippi Freedom Democratic Party had gained so much attention nationally that its delegates had 80,000 members belonging to their racially integrated party.

-In time some activists from the Northeast, including some of the Freedom Riders, would come to dominate the administration of the new party.
+In time, some activists from the Northeast, including some of the Freedom Riders, would come to dominate the administration of the new party.

 State Convention in Jackson, Mississippi

-On August 4, before the state convention, the bodies of James Earl Chaney, Michael Schwerner and Andrew Goodman were discovered buried in an earthen dam.
-They had been workers with CORE, registering people to vote for the MFDP, and had been murdered for their activism.
+On August 4, before the state convention, the bodies of James Chaney, Michael Schwerner and Andrew Goodman were discovered buried in an earthen dam.
+They had been workers with the Congress of Racial Equality (CORE), registering people to vote for the MFDP, and had been murdered for their activism.
 Missing for weeks since disappearing after investigating a church burning in June 1964, they were subjects of a massive manhunt that involved the FBI and United States sailors from a nearby base.
-The murders of Chaney, Goodman, and Schwerner drew national attention and generated outrage, emboldening the MFDP to be the party to represent the state of Mississippi.
+The murders drew national attention and generated outrage, emboldening the MFDP to be the party to represent the state of Mississippi.

 On August 6, 1964, the MFDP held a statewide convention before attending the DNC; 2,500 people showed up at the Masonic Temple.
 They decided to take the party to the national credentials committee and attempt to be seated as the delegation from Mississippi.
 Joseph Rauh, the MFDP legal counsel and a foremost civil liberties attorney, spoke at the convention.
 He said that the MFDP was the only party in the state loyal to the national Democratic Party and that its chances of success were excellent.

 Ella Baker was the keynote speaker at the state convention.
 She did not deliver the kind of address that the people were expecting on voting and rights but made a statement about society: